-Majors in religious studies are prepared for theological study and ministry training at the graduate level, to pursue graduate study in religion, and to make meaningful contributions in whatever vocations they feel called to pursue.
-Religious Studies courses offer all students, even those who are pursuing other majors, the opportunity to explore the religious and spiritual dimensions of life, culture, and society.
-Our graduates have gone on to successful careers both in teaching and ministry, but also in diverse fields such as law and public policy.
+Our courses offer all students, even those pursuing other majors, rich opportunities to explore the religious and spiritual dimensions of life, culture, and society.
+Etown graduates establish successful careers in teaching and ministry, as well as in diverse fields such as law and public policy.